Tiramisu-Compiler/tiramisu/benchmarks/tensors/dibaryon/README.md

 The previous script will go to the folder "tensors/dibaryon/tiramisu_make_local_single_double_block/" and build the Tiramisu code "tiramisu_make_local_single_double_block" and run it to generate the object file.

+* Edit the file [qblocks_2pt_parameters.h](https://github.com/Tiramisu-Compiler/tiramisu/blob/master/benchmarks/tensors/dibaryon/reference/qblocks_2pt_parameters.h) to specify the sizes that you want.
+This file is used by both the Tiramisu code and by the reference code.

 * Make the reference code (no Tiramisu)

 ```